polubis/Design-Architectural-patterns/README.md

 ##### Module dependency issue

 > BAD - `AlertsManager` rely on `core` instance by import.
-When adding a new instance, we have to change the implementation
+When adding a new instance, we have to change the implementation.
 ```ts
 import { Alert } from 'ui';